Procrastination Sucks and We Still Do It

 Learn to tell the difference: what are the tasks that can bring you success, that can make a positive change in your life and business?

-On my quest for self-improvement I’ve learned a few strategies and I will share with you 3 tips to beat procrastination:
+On my quest for self-improvement, I’ve learned a few strategies and I will share with you 3 tips to beat procrastination:

 - Visualization.
 Imagine how good it will feel when you complete a daunting task!
 If there’s a call you’re avoiding or a transformative project you’re putting off, give your brain a hand.
 Imagine the amazing sense of satisfaction you’ll have once it’s done—and perhaps also the look of relief on someone’s face when they get from you what they needed.

 - Say it out loud.
-Telling people that you’re going to get something done can increase the appeal of actually taking action, because our brain is highly responsive to our social stratification.
+Telling people that you’re going to get something done can increase the appeal of actually taking action because our brain is highly responsive to our social stratification.
 Want to take it even further?
 Find an accountability partner, maybe a co-worker or another business owner.

 - Rip off the band-aid.
 Tackle your most important tasks first.
 Stop filling your day with too many unimportant tasks.
 Set yourself a deadline for each important task, and stick to it.
 Start saying NO to people, stay focused and avoid distractions.
 Break down a big task into manageable smaller tasks.
 How do you eat an elephant?
 One bite at the time!

 In the end, the real issue with procrastination is delaying or never accomplishing tasks with no deadlines.
 When you have a deadline, you most likely accomplish a task, even if it is not perfect.
-Some examples of projects with no deadlines you may putting off are: starting a business, launching a new company website, developing a new product or start offering new services.
+Some examples of projects with no deadlines you may be putting off are: starting a business, launching a new company website, developing a new product or start offering new services.

 Beating procrastination is not something we do once and for all.
 It is something we have to be constantly working on it.
 It’s a bad habit that can easily sneak back into your routine if you are not paying attention.
 For me, adding deadlines to personal and business projects and following the tips above have made a real impact.
 Visualization, in particular, is so simple yet so effective.
 These steps have definitely helped me reduce anxiety and frustration, and increased the results that can help positively move the needle forward for my company.